9 Days London Itinerary on and off the Beaten Path

 Once we arrived in the heart of Wapping, after enjoying the frantic activity of a squirrel in a quiet leafy park, we hopped on a bus towards the Docklands Museum.

-The iconic museum located in a beautiful historic building features an exciting representation of what life was like in the docks, the history of trading in England, workers’ lives in the docklands, and how it all started and developed years.
+The iconic museum, situated in a beautiful historic building, offers an engaging representation of life on the docks, the history of trading in England, the lives of workers in the docklands, and the evolution of these aspects over the years.

-We didn’t stay long because we had other stops during the day, including the sky garden visit at sunset.
+We didn’t stay long because we had other stops planned for the day, including a visit to the sky garden at sunset.

 We went for a walk by the dock where modern high-rise buildings contrast the nostalgic redbrick warehouses now turned into restaurants, homes, and, sometimes, museums.